WilsonH918/WilsonH918/README.md

 <h1 align="center">Hi 👋, I'm Wilson</h1>
 <h3 align="center">A passionate Data Engineer/Data Scientist</h3>

-As a Data Engineer and Data Scientist with extensive expertise in data pipeline development, data migration, data visualization, and statistical modeling, I bring a wealth of knowledge to my work.
-I specialize in Python, SQL, and SAS, and have hands-on experience working on cloud platforms such as Azure, GCP, Oracle Cloud, Snowflake, and Oracle ERP systems.
-My responsibilities have included developing and maintaining ETL processes, creating data models, optimizing performance, and providing valuable insights through data visualization.

-Currently, I work at Heathrow Airport Limited, where I design and implement data lakehouse architectures, migrate pipelines to Databricks Unity Catalog, and optimize database performance.
-My expertise also includes working with big data technologies like Spark and Hadoop, and I am skilled in leveraging DevOps tools for CI/CD workflows.
+As a Data Engineer and Data Scientist, I specialize in data pipeline development, migration, visualization, and statistical modeling.
+I am proficient in Python, SQL, and SAS, and have experience with cloud platforms like Azure, GCP, Oracle Cloud, Snowflake, and Oracle ERP systems.
+My current role at Heathrow Airport Limited involves designing data lakehouse architectures, migrating pipelines to Databricks Unity Catalog, and optimizing database performance.
+I also work with big data technologies like Spark and Hadoop and use DevOps tools for CI/CD workflows.

 I am certified as a Microsoft Azure Data Engineer and a Google Cloud Professional Data Engineer.
-Additionally, I have personal GitHub projects showcasing my skills in data engineering, machine learning, and cutting-edge technologies such as Retrieval-Augmented Generation (RAG) with vector databases.
+My GitHub projects showcase my skills in data engineering, machine learning, and Retrieval-Augmented Generation (RAG) with vector databases.

-I hold an MSc in Biomedical Engineering from the University of Bristol, where I received a Distinction and was awarded a fully-funded Think Big Scholarship.
-I am also bilingual in English and Mandarin and have volunteered as a Postgraduate Student Ambassador at the University of Bristol.

 Feel free to explore my GitHub profile for more on my projects and contributions to the open-source community.